AshleighAdams/pyrate/readme.md

  - Copy the `pyrate.so` into your `LUA_CPATH`
  - Done

-## Note
-I've tested this on Lua 5.1 only.
-Good luck with any other version.
+## What is there to know?
+ - Barely usable with default Lua implementation (tested with 5.1.4)
+ - Runs excelent in LuaJIT (tested with 2.0.1)